Gatechain Token (GT) Hits Market Capitalization of $45.63 Million

 According to CryptoCompare, “GateChain is a public blockchain dedicated to blockchain assets safety and decentralized exchange.
 The newly invented onchain-safety- account and customizable-time –delay-recovery feature is designed to guarantee the blockchain asset safety even after the leakage or destruction of the private keys. “

-It is usually not presently possible to purchase alternative cryptocurrencies such as Gatechain Token directly using U.S. dollars.
-Investors seeking to trade Gatechain Token should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Gatechain Token using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Gatechain Token directly using US dollars.
+Investors seeking to trade Gatechain Token should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Gatechain Token using one of the aforementioned exchanges.

 Receive News & Updates for Gatechain Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Gatechain Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.